Lrich7/AZ-900-Azure-Fundamentals-/notes/day-01-cloud-concepts.md

 ## **Hybrid Cloud**
 **Both Connected**

+* **A classic hybrid cloud example is an e-commerce store.
+The store keeps its private customer database on its own secure, local computers (on-premises).
+During big shopping events like Black Friday, it uses extra computer power from a public cloud like Amazon Web Services to handle the heavy web traffic.**

 * Provides the MOST FLEXIBILIITY
 * Control Security Compliance or Legal.
 * Surge to Public Cloud for temporary demand.